YusufSonmezz/InstagramBot/README.md

 # InstagramBot
-Finding accounts that do not follow you back \n
+Finding accounts that do not follow you back

 You have to set chromedriver in file of bot.py